Oaderogba2022/rain-matrix-cpp/algorithm.md

 <img src="docs/assets/images/codesnippet5.png" width="400" height="100">

 BOOL success = PlaySound(): The success code from PlaySound execution is stored in BOOL success but is not utilised within the code.

 TEXT("C:\\SuperMario.wav"): Hardcoded audio file path.

 The program executes the command with NULL module assignment when loading from file resources.

 SND_FILENAME: Specifies a file path.

 SND_ASYNC: Plays asynchronously.

 SND_LOOP: Loops the sound.

-The project adds audio richness through this implementation but must have a flexible sound path.
+The project adds audio richness through this implementation but must have a flexible sound path due to WAV files being unable to save in the Resource Files.

 **Algorithm 6: Main Simulation Loop with Multithreading**